songgao/blog/source/_posts/2013-12-19-go-in-academia-emulating-wireless-networks.markdown

 ## TUN/TAP Driver

 [`tuntap`](https://code.google.com/p/tuntap/) was the only one I found.
 It didn't quite meet my needs because all I wanted was a simple way to read data from TUN/TAP into my existing byte slices.
 In fact I just wanted something like `os.File`.
-So I implemented another one, [songgao/water](https://github.com/songgao/water/). `tuntap` was a really good example to start from.
+So I implemented another one, [songgao/water](https://github.com/songgao/water/).

+`tuntap` was a really good example to start from.
 There's not much to talk about here and I just want to say I was impressed by Go's way of handling system calls.
-It feels so close to C, but it's not done through C interface like CGO.
+It feels so close to C, but it's not done through a C binding layer like CGO.
 There's a lot of great stuff in [`syscall`](http://golang.org/pkg/syscall/) package.
 If you are thinking about building some OS-related stuff, it's definitely worth looking into.

 # Try It!